Ilaha Bahadirova

 Ilaha Bahadirova (Azerbaijani: İlahə Bahadirova; born 1 January 2010) is an Azerbaijani rhythmic gymnast.
 She is a junior world medalist.

 Career

+Junior

 She was a member of the national junior group in 2023, competing at the European Championships in Baku where Ilaha, along Madina Aslanova, Govhar Ibrahimova, Sakinakhanim Ismayilzada, Zahra Jafarova and Ayan Sadigova, won bronze in the All-Around and with 5 balls.
 In July the group won bronze in the All-Around, behind Bulgaria and Israel, and won again bronze in the two event finals at the 2nd Junior World Championships in Cluj-Napoca.

 In 2024 she switched to the individual modality, taking part in the 1st Rhythmic Gymnastics European Cup in Baku, where she took silver in the junior ball final.
 On 22 May she won team bronze with Shams Aghahuseynova, Fidan Gurbanli and Govhar Ibrahimova at the European Championships in Budapest.

+In June 2025 she was selected for the 3rd Junior World Championships in Sofia, competing with ball she took 19th place with the apparatus and 10th in teams.